livebungalow/takehome-data-eng/README.md

 # Bungalow Take Home Project for Data Engineer Role (V1.
 2021-06-29)

 Welcome to the Bungalow Takehome Challenge for Data Engineering!
-This is a barebone repo to get you started.
+This is a barebones repo to get you started.

 ## What to build